 First and foremost, NEVER post your email address publicly visible online!
 This serves up your email address on a silver platter to any spambots to harvest and add to their spam lists.
 In fact this is the main reason why we have Contact page forms on our websites - to allow people to email us without posting our email addresses online.
 If you want to tell people to contact you on various pages of your website, don't write your email there; instead, write "Contact me" and turn that into a link that goes to your website's Contact page, like I just did there.

-One side effect of the Contact page is that you might receive a bunch of "form spam" from there, when spammers send you messages through your Contact page form.
+One side effect of the Contact page is that you might occasionally receive "form spam" from there, when spammers send you messages through your Contact page form (despite extensive spam prevention and filtering which weeds out the vast majority of form spam).
 Note that you should NEVER mark these as spam in your inbox, since that may cause other legitimate Contact page message to also get marked as spam.
-The best way to prevent form spam is to install the Google reCAPTCHA spam prevention tool onto your Contact page.
-In the admin at Settings > Contact there is an easy configuration panel and directions for setting up reCAPTCHA.

 Direct spam, on the other hand, is spam that is sent directly to your email address (not through the Contact page form).
 This type of spam is more difficult to prevent.
 Your email account probably has various spam filtering settings that you can experiment with.
 Aside from that, if you are receiving lots of spam from the same spammer, you can set up "inbox rules" or "inbox filtering" or "blacklisting".
 This can be set up either at the email account level or within your email app.
 Either way, what this involves is configuring your inbox to reject any emails that match certain conditions, like perhaps from a certain sender address, a certain subject line, or that include certain words (like "Viagra", etc.).